INTEREST RECEIVED BY BANKS DURING THE FINANCIAL CRISIS: LIBOR VS HYPOTHETICAL SOFR LOANS, (June 2020)

 The role of FRNs is examined from the perspective of optimal government debt management

 THE TWO-PILLAR POLICY FOR THE RMB, (Revised May 2020, with Bin Wei and Vivian Yue)

 We document China’s recent exchange rate policy and estimate a model capturing financial markets’ views about that policy

-BITCOIN AND CAGAN’S MODEL OF HYPERINFLATION, (February 2018)
+BITCOIN AND CAGAN’S MODEL OF HYPERINFLATION, (Revised July 2020)

 The drivers of Bitcoin’s price fluctuations are studied within a framework based on Cagan’s model of hyperinflation.

 NEGATIVE SWAP SPREADS AND LIMITED ARBITRAGE, SLIDES, (2020, Review of Financial Studies)

 Since October 2008 fixed rates for interest rate swaps with a thirty year maturity have been mostly below treasury rates with the same maturity.
 This paper presents a model for pricing long-term interest rate swaps where frictions for holding bonds limit arbitrage.